tariksoysal/rag-vs-contextual-retrieval/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Generating retrieval indexes
-The FAISS index and metadata files used by the tests are not committed to Git.
+The FAISS index and metadata files used by the examples are not committed to Git.
 Generate them by running:

 ```bash
 python src/retrieval/rag_retriever.py